About the Lisbon Area Historical Society

 As stated in its charter, the purposes of the Society include "promoting the public's interest in and appreciation for the Towns of Lisbon, Landaff and Lyman, the collection, preservation and cataloging of materials which establish or illustrate the history of the three Towns, their indigenous history and heritage, their exploration, settlement and development, as well as their cultural and artistic heritage."

 Since reorganizing in the late 1990's, the Society has continued to collect, catalog in its computer database, and store items pertaining to the history of Lisbon, Landaff, and Lyman, New Hampshire.
 Most of these local artifacts, photographs, papers, books, genealogies and other items are now located in the Society's recently-opened new museum in the Parker Block in downtown Lisbon.
-Other items continue to be located in the Society's Pickwick-Clough Room in the Lisbon Public Library.
 In addition, items from our collections are on display at the Lisbon Historic Railroad Station & Museum, and you can see images of many items online via the Internet.
 For more information, go to "Collections".

 Our Current Board of Trustees and Officers